jwulf/Gandelf/README.md

 # Gandelf

-This is a Graylog Extended Log Format to Slack bridge.
+This is a Graylog Extended Log Format to Slack / Seq bridge for docker containers.

 Check out [the GELF format here](http://docs.graylog.org/en/2.1/pages/gelf.html).